Staying in Songan the Day Before Our Climb

-As we approached the summit it appeared that the air was thickening with a warm fog.
-There was a stiff breeze blowing and I went from being chilled from the combination of perspiration and wind to being warmed by the fog as patches floated by.
-We weren’t the first people at the summit but we did beat sunrise by about 30 minutes.
+As we approached the summit, it appeared that the air was thickening with a warm fog.
+There was a stiff breeze blowing, and I went from being chilled from the combination of sweat and wind to being warmed by the mist as patches floated past.
+We weren’t the first people at the summit, but we did beat sunrise by about 30 minutes.
 I bought myself a cup of instant coffee and Sarah a weak cup of tea from the makeshift restaurant at the top and found a bench where we could celebrate, rest, talk with our fellow trekkers and wait for the sun.
 As visibility increased I saw that what I thought was warm fog was in fact steam escaping from the volcanic vents that were set in crevices and hidden behind foliage in meadows near the peak.
 The outline of Mount Agung’ Bali’s other active volcano started to become visible as the stars faded into the yellowing sky and finally it was time for the main event.

-As the sun rose we could see reflections from the Bali Sea and even further in the distance the Indonesian Island of Lombok.
+As the sun rose, we could see reflections from the Bali Sea and even further in the distance the Indonesian Island of Lombok.
 We just sipped our drinks and marveled at how beautiful everything was.
-As the sun rose higher we could just begin to pick out the starting point of our hotel, far below, on the shore of the lake.
+As the sun rose higher, we could begin to pick out the starting point of our hotel, far below, on the shore of the lake.
 This was the payoff for all the effort and discomfort.
-Again, the challenge was worth it and all doubts of our sanity were washed away.
-We were only halfway through the adventure (what goes up must come down) and I had that satisfied feeling that I was happy to be out doing something worthwhile with my time and my retirement…
+Again, the challenge was worth it, and all doubts of our sanity were washed away.
+We were only halfway through the adventure (what goes up must come down), and I had that satisfied feeling that I was happy to be out doing something worthwhile with my time and my retirement.

 When is the Best Time to Climb Mount Batur?

 The best time to trek Mount Batur is from May to September, the dry season in Bali.
 We hiked in May which was a perfect time.
 You wouldn’t want to climb a volcano in the dark when it’s raining.